-Led by Professor Zhao, the Energy Technologies Research Unit (ETRU) is at the forefront of developments in renewable energy and sustainable technologies.
+Led by Professor Zhao, the Centre for Sustainable Energy Technologies (CSET) is at the forefront of developments in renewable energy and sustainable technologies.
 Particularly solar power, low carbon heating and cooling, and green building design.

-The ETRU has recently secured funding from the Department for Business, Energy & Industrial Strategy.
-This will help Professor Zhao and his team to research and develop low carbon heating systems for UK public buildings.
+The CSET has recently secured funding from the Department for Business, Energy & Industrial Strategy.
+This will help Professor Zhao and his team to research and develop low carbon heating systems for UK public build

 “Industries in the UK and China have developed very fast, and the economy is booming.
 But the environment is suffering.